Why is this medicine prescribed?

 Dabrafenib may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
-Do not store dabrafenib capsules or tablets in a pillbox or pill organizer.
 Store it at room temperature and away from excess heat and moisture (not in the bathroom).
+Do not remove the desiccant (drying agent) from the bottle.

 What other information should I know?